Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 #> and has 104 rows and 78 columns
 ```

-to convert all covariates to numeric values and impute all missing pixels we use Principal Component transformation:
+to convert all covariates to numeric values and fill in all missing pixels we use Principal Component transformation:

 ```r